NVIDIA/aistore/docs/overview.md

 ### Promote local or shared files

 AIS can also `promote` files and directories to objects.
-The operation entails synchronous or asynchronus massively-parallel downloading of any accessible file source, including:
+The operation entails synchronous or asynchronous massively-parallel downloading of any accessible file source, including:

 - a local directory (or directories) of any target node (or nodes);
 - a file share mounted on one or several (or all) target nodes in the cluster.